-(d)(e)(i)(j) The Auditor was provided full access to the entire facility without restriction.
+(d)(e)(i)(j) The Auditor was provided full access to the ADHR without restriction.
 Necessary documentation, including while onsite, was provided in a timely manner.
 The Auditor was able to conduct all interviews in a private setting, without interruption.
-Although no detainee interviews were conducted, space had been identified which would have allowed for private interviews and access to a phone for interpretive services, if necessary.
+Space for interviews was provided allowing for private interviews and access to a phone for interpretive services.
 Audit notices in English, Spanish, Punjabi, Hindi, Simplified Chinese, Portuguese, French, Haitian Creole, Bengali, Arabic, Russian, and Vietnamese were observed by the Auditor posted in the Hold Room advising detainees they were permitted to send confidential information or correspondence to the Auditor; however, the Auditor did not receive any correspondence from any detainee or staff.